 The Department will measure and pay for this item in a proportionate manner based on current estimates.

-With the exception of the separate pay items specified in Section 901.4(b), if an item or device is required for maintenance and protection of traffic, the cost of the item or device is incidental to Item 0901-0001.
+With the exception of the separate pay items specified in Section 901.4(b), if an item or device is required for maintenance and protection of traffic, the cost of the item or device is incidental to the various #0901 Maintenance and Protection of Traffic During Construction Items.

 (b) Separate Pay Items.
 The Department will separately measure and pay for the following items or devices, when indicated or required for maintenance and protection of traffic during construction: